-• Grade 9 Successfully completed Grade 8 • Grade 10 Successfully completed at least five (5) units including English 9, a Mathematics, and three (3) other courses AND have at least one verified credit in Science, Social Science or Mathematics • Grade 11 Successfully completed at least ten (10) units including English 10 and one Mathematics, one Science, and one Social Science AND have two (2) verified credits in Mathematics, Science, or Social Science for a total of two (2) verified credits • Grade 12 Successfully completed at least 15 units including English 11 and two Mathematics, two Sciences, and two Social Sciences and enrollment in those courses which will lead to graduation upon successful completion AND have verified one Mathematics, one Science, one Social Science and one English for a total of four verified credits • Graduation Successfully completed at least 22 units and at least five (5) verified credits: two (2) English, one (1) mathematics, one (1) science, and one (1) history.
+- Grade 9 Successfully completed Grade 8 - Grade 10 Successfully completed at least five (5) units including English 9, a Mathematics, and three (3) other courses AND have at least one (1) verified credit in Science, Social Science or Mathematics - Grade 11 Successfully completed at least ten (10) units including English 10 and one (1) Mathematics, one (1) Science and one (1) Social Science AND have two (2) verified credits in Mathematics, Science, or Social Science for a total of two (2) verified credits

+- Grade 12 Successfully completed at least 15 units including English 11 and two (2) Mathematics, two (2) Sciences, and two (2) Social Sciences and enrollment in those courses which will lead to graduation upon successful completion AND have verified one (1) Mathematics, one (1) Science, one (1) Social Science and one (1) English for a total of four (4) verified credits - Graduation Successfully completed at least 22 units and at least five (5) verified credits: two (2) English, one (1) mathematics, one (1) science, and one (1) history.

-A verified credit is earned by successful completion of an SOL course and passing the corresponding SOL assessment.
+A verified credit is earned by successful completion of a SOL course and passing the corresponding SOL assessment.